debitoor/mongopatch/README.md

 Release notes
 -------------

+#### Version 0.8.0

+- Updated dependencies.
+New version of `mongojs` has breaking interface changes, which also affects the behaviour of `patch.db` object (an instance of the `mongojs` db class).
+- Fix tests on windows.
+Use the `win-spawn` for cli tests.

 #### Version 0.7.3

 - Added optimistic locking fallback using the `$where` operator.
 Some documents didn't match them self when used in a query.